uakfdotb/ghostpp/readme.txt

 7.)
 Leave the game and return to the LAN screen.
 After a few seconds you will see your newly created game appear.
 Join it.
 8.)
 You are now ready to play.
 Your game has been created on the local network and, if configured to do so, on each battle.net server.
 9.)
 If you make a mistake and want to unhost the game you can use !unhost in either game (the Admin Game or your newly created game).

+*** IMPORTANT ***

+MySQL support has not yet been implemented in the admin game.
+If you are using a MySQL database any commands that modify the database (e.g. adding admins or bans) will not work in the admin game.

 ================================
 Using GHost++ on Multiple Realms